vtex/faststore/apps/docs/docs/how-to-guides/platform-integration/vtex/hosting-a-faststore-vtex-website.md

       lighthouse: {
       ...
    ```
-4. Add the variable SITE_HOST with your host domain on the vtex.env file
+4. Add the variable SITE_HOST with your host domain on the vtex.env file, as specified on the license manager.
 5. Save your changes.
 6. Open a Pull Request, commit your changes and do a deploy on main/master.